THEFZNKHAN/highway-delite/README.md

-# BookIt: Experiences & Slots
+# Highway-Delite: Experiences & Slots

-BookIt is a full-stack web application that allows users to browse, book, and manage travel experiences.
+Highway-Delite is a full-stack web application that allows users to browse, book, and manage travel experiences.
 This project is designed to showcase a complete end-to-end booking flow, from exploring available experiences to completing a booking and receiving confirmation.

 ## Figma Design